DeepSecurityHealthCheck/HealthCheckCore/CONTRIBUTING.md

   Ultimately, the green signal will be provided by our testing infrastructure.
   The reviewer will help you if there are test failures that seem not related to the change you are making.

+## Commit Guideline
+* Consider using `ADD`, `UPD`, `FIX`, `REM` tags before the commit description to indicate what is the objective of the commit, ex. `ADD: Added new rocket launcher feature to the beam system.`
+* Use concise descriptions that explain what is inside each commit.
+* Commits may have multiple tags for each modification.